Lemhi Gold: 1983 European Racing

 During the latter part of 1982, owner Aaron Jones was negotiating a syndication deal for Lemhi Gold to stand at stud.
 Reported to be for as much as US$28 million, the deal never materialized and on December 15, 1982, the Los Angeles Times reported that Lemhi Gold would be shipped to France for a 1983 campaign on the grass courses in Europe to culminate in October with a run in the most prestigious European event, the Prix de l'Arc de Triomphe.

 On May 29, 1983, Lemhi Gold made his European racing debut, finishing last in a seven-horse field in the Prix Dollar at Longchamp Racecourse in Paris.
 In his next start on July 3 at Saint-Cloud Racecourse, he ran fourth in the Grand Prix de Saint-Cloud to American Paul Mellon's winning colt Diamond Shoal, who was ridden by American Steve Cauthen.
 He was then sent to England to run in the July 23 King George VI and Queen Elizabeth Diamond Stakes at Ascot Racecourse.
 After he finished eighth, he was retired from racing.

 At Stud

 Lemhi Gold returned to the United States to stand at stud at Gainesway Farm in Lexington, Kentucky.
 In 1990, he was sent to breeders in West Germany and around 1997 to Croatia.
 The progeny of Lemhi Gold met with modest success in racing.
 Probably his best runner was the American filly Lemhi Go (b.
 1988), who won the La Prevoyante Handicap and Arlington Matron Handicap.

+Pedigree

+Lemhi Gold is inbred 4S x 5S x 5D to the stallion Hyperion, meaning that he appears fourth generation and fifth generation (via Tropical Sun) on the sire side of his pedigree, and fifth generation (via Khaled) on the dam side of his pedigree.